Four Seasons Hotel Madrid

 The Four Seasons Hotel Madrid is a luxury hotel in Madrid, Spain, that opened in September 2020.
-The 200-room hotel is the largest and most expensive hotel in Madrid's history, with suites costing up to €12,000 a night.
+The 200-room hotel is one of the largest and most expensive hotel in Madrid's history, with suites costing up to €12,000 a night.

 Located in Madrid's city center and steps away from the Puerta del Sol, the building was originally constructed from 1887 to 1891 as the headquarters of La Equitativa insurance company, but is better known as being the headquarters of Banesto from 1920 to 2004.
 It underwent extensive renovations from 2013 to 2019 to become the first Four Seasons Hotel in Spain.